 Phone numbers in Indonesia may have 5 (outside Jakarta), 6 (old numbers), 7 (the standard) or even 8 digits (newer exchanges).
 When you are receiving a phone number from someone verbally, confirm the number as well as the number of digits.

 Ask your landlord for the proof of payment for the last phone bill prior to your move in as well as the location where your phone bill should be paid.

 After the 10th of the month, you can call Telkom's Customer Service desk at 109 (press 2 for English) and you can find out the amount due through the recording.
 You can also check online to check your current usage or see what your current telephone bill is.

 Your phone charges for the previous month's usage should be paid between the 5th and the 20th of the month.
-It is best to pay earlier in the month as the closer you get to the 20th the longer the lines get.
+It is best to pay earlier in the month as the closer you get to the 20th the longer the lines get, get if you are paying in person.
 If you pay between the 20th and the 30th, an additional charge will be added to your bill.
 If you don't pay by the 30th, the phone company will automatically stop your ability to make outgoing calls, but you will still be able to receive incoming phone calls.
 You will know this has occurred when you pick up the phone you get a recording telling you that you didn't pay your phone bill!

 If you have a bank account with one of the Indonesian banks, it is possible to pay your phone bill online or via ATM in many cases.

 Payments can also be made by e-banking (BCA, BII, Permata Bank ) and credit card (BCA, BNI, Citibank).

 Despite the great strides made in recent years in the development of the phone system, there are still problems in the system.
 Especially during the rainy season, clarity is affected when water seeps into telephone connection boxes and phone lines to distort transmissions.
 If this should occur, it is best to just hang up and dial again and you may get a clearer line.